frnmst/md-toc/docs/markdown_specification.rst

 of contents in a markdown file.

 By default it was decided to use ``[](TOC)`` as the default TOC marker because it would result invisible in some markdown parsers.
-In other however, such as the one used by Gitea, that particular TOC marker was still visible.
+In other cases, however, such as the one used by Gitea, that particular TOC marker was still visible.
 HTML comments seem to be a better solution.

 - ``github``: